dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

-The definitions of least and greatest closure are changed in null safe libraries to substitute `Never` in positions where previously `Null` would have been substituted, and `Object?` in positions where previously `Object` would have been substituted.
+The definitions of least and greatest closure are changed in null safe libraries to substitute `Never` in positions where previously `Null` would have been substituted, and `Object?` in positions where previously `Object` or `dynamic` would have been substituted.

 ### Const type variable elimination